eycheu/triplet/README.md

-# Learning Embedding Space using Triplets
+# Learning Constellation using Triplets

 The idea is to learn a Deep Neural Network using triplets.
 Triples consist of an anchor point, a positive point, and a negative point.
 Anchor and positive points belong to the same classification, category, or class label while negative point that is not of the same class label as anchor point is a point close to the anchor point in the embedding space.
 The objective is to learn a complex function such that anchor points eventually "move" close to all other points of the same class label and far away to all other negative points in the embedding space.